watadani-byte/character-identity-protocol/README.md

 guaranteed.
 This protocol treats identity as a controllable convergence process rather than a fragile prompt outcome.

 > *Other tools improve consistency.
-This protocol defines the standard for identity validation.*
+This protocol proposes a structured standard for identity validation.*

 > *Most industry discussions aggregate incremental tool improvements.
 > CIP defines an end-to-end operational discipline independent of any single model.*